spacemeshos/go-spacemesh/README.md

 ### Setting Up Local Dev Environment

-Building is supported on OS X, Linux, FreeBSD, and Windows, which use GLIBC 2.34+ version
+Building is supported on OS X, Linux, FreeBSD, and Windows In the case of Linux, GLIBC 2.34+ is required.

 Install [Go 1.22 or later](https://golang.org/dl/) for your platform, if you haven't already.